-This style group is dedicated to the finest renditions of the classic Bordeaux style from Europe and the New World.
+This style group is dedicated to the first renditions of the classic Bordeaux style from Europe and the New World.
 Rich, full-bodied Cabernets steeped in chocolate, mint, jammy berries, and juicy, plummy Merlots.
-Of course, with each winemaker and region comes different ideas, soils and climate, and there are a wealth of Bordeaux-based styles from which to choose.
+Of course, with each winemaker and region comes different ideas, soils and climate, and there is a wealth of Bordeaux-based styles from which to choose.

 Discover a fizzing flavour spectrum of sensuous sparklers, including biscuity and bready notes; grilled almonds; brioche; orange rind and even lemon oil!